CN-UPB/DeepCoMP/README.md

     * Needs to be updated whenever the UE moves or any UE changes its connections (this or another UE)
     * Eg, 1st move all UEs, 2nd check & update connections of all UEs, 3rd calculate reward etc

+Later:

+* Let agent coordinate the number/amount of RBs per connected UE actively.
+With log utility, a centralized agent should learn proportional-fair scheduling by itself.

 ### Findings